Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 - `baseAmount()`: A function that gets the current value of the base resource.

-- `requires`: A Decimal, the amount of the base needed to gain 1 of the prestige currency.
+- `requires`: A `Decimal`, the amount of the base needed to gain 1 of the prestige currency.
 Also the amount required to unlock the layer.
 You can instead make this a function, to make it harder if another layer was unlocked first (based on unlockOrder).

 - `exponent`: Used as described above.